Conservators Took Millions From Britney Spears. Will She Ever Get Her Money Back?

 With Rosengart's expertise, access to conservatorship documents, and ability to issue a subpoena, Spears might have a better shot at proving her father abused her finances.
 Sabino Biondi, an estates and trusts attorney at Wilk Auslander LLP, told Insider that Rosengart could then ask a judge to surcharge Jamie for "misspent funds," but beyond that, he wouldn't be able to "reverse" the many payments Jamie's collected.

-It's unlikely Spears will ever get her $5 million (£3.6 million) back, but with her new, high-powered legal representation and public attention, it is possible that she can regain control of her estate.
+It's unlikely Spears will ever get her $5 million ($AU 6.8 million) back, but with her new, high-powered legal representation and public attention, it is possible that she can regain control of her estate.
 And right now, that's a priority.

 "It makes no sense whatsoever for the state of California to sit back and literally watch me, with their own two eyes, make a living for so many people and pay so many people, trucks and buses on tour, on the road with me, and be told I'm not good enough,” Spears said on June 23.
 “It's been a long time since I've owned my money, and it's my wish and my dream for all of this to end."